United States National Snooker Championship

-The competition was established in 1991 and was won by the Tom Kollins, who went on to win the title again in 1992, 1998, 1999 and 2001.
-The 2020 Championship was canceled due to the COVID-19 pandemic.
+The competition was established in 1991 and was won by Tom Kollins, who went on to win the title again in 1992, 1998, 1999 and 2001.
+After the passing of Kollins in 2020, a new perpetual Championship trophy was named The Tom Kollins Trophy in his memory.

 Both the winner and runner-up are selected to represent the United States in the following IBSF World Snooker Championship, and other annual invitational snooker events.

 The Championship is open to U.S. citizens, and, from 2023, also U.S. permanent residents who have been a continuous resident of the United States for the past five years, and who have had no previous representation for another nation in any recognized international snooker competition.

-The current champion is Renat Denkha from Chicago, after he won the 2025 Championship which was staged at The Champion Snooker Club in Concord, California, from May 23-26.
-It was Denkha's second Championship title victory, defending the title he won in 2024.
+The current champion is Renat Denkha from Chicago, after he won the 2026 Championship which was jointly staged in California at the PABSA Academy in Santa Clara and California Snooker in San Jose, from September 4-8.
+It was Denkha's third successive Championship title victory.